felipecmachado/world-indexes-comparer/README.md

 ### Getting started

+Clone this repository and enter the /src directory

 Make sure you have installed and configured docker in your environment.
 After that, you can run the below commands from the /src/ directory and get started with immediately.